Disneyland Theme Parks Reopen This Week — Here's What to Expect

 "The day all of us have long been waiting for is almost here," president of Disneyland Resort, Ken Potrock, shared in a statement with Travel + Leisure.
 "We're excited to have more than 10,000 cast members returning to work as we get ready to welcome our guests back to this happy place."

 Before you dust off your Mickey ears and book your ticket, though, there are a few things to know about Disneyland's reopening.
 In accordance with California requirements, theme park capacity will be limited, so guests will have to obtain a reservation in addition to purchasing a ticket for admission.
-The park will only be open to California residents.
+The parks will only be open to California residents at this time.

-On April 15, theme park tickets will become available to purchase.
+The theme park reservation system is now live on the Disneyland website, and guests can check availability and make reservations up to 60 days or more in advance.
 To make a theme park reservation, you'll want to make sure your valid theme park tickets are linked to your account, then access the reservation system and create your party, and select the day and theme park you want to visit.

-Disney's Grand Californian Hotel & Spa is scheduled to reopen on April 29, 2021, and guests can begin making reservations on April 15.
+Disney's Grand Californian Hotel & Spa will reopen on April 29, 2021.
 (No reopening date has been announced for Disney's Paradise Pier Hotel and the Disneyland Hotel yet.)
 Hotel guests will still need to make theme park reservations in order to enter Disneyland Park and Disney California Adventure Park.
 The Downtown Disney District, which reopened this summer, is still open, too.
 Guests should note that plans and offerings can change due to the constantly evolving circumstances.

 Elizabeth Rhodes is an associate digital editor at Travel + Leisure who loves all things theme parks.
 Follow her adventures on Instagram @elizabetheverywhere.